daos-stack/daos/docs/admin/pool_operations.md

 - 6% is allocated on SCM (i.e., 3GB in the example above)
 - 94% is allocated on NVMe SSD (i.e., 47GB in the example above)

-Note that it is difficult to determine the usable space by the user and currently we cannot provide the precise value.
+Note that it is difficult to determine the usable space by the user, and currently we cannot provide the precise value.
 The usable space depends not only on pool size, but also on number of targets, target size, object class, storage redundancy factor, etc.